dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-movescu/README.md

                                           Supported names: PatientRoot,
                                           StudyRoot, PatientStudyOnly,
                                           CompositeInstanceRoot,
-                                          WithoutBulkData, HangingProtocol
+                                          HangingProtocol or ColorPalette.
-                                          or ColorPalette.
-If no
+                                          If no Information Model is
-                                          Information Model is specified,
+                                          specified, StudyRoot will be
-                                          StudyRoot will be used.
+                                          used.
  -m <attr=value>                          specify matching key. attr can
                                           be specified by keyword or tag
                                           value (in hex), e.g.